Budweiser: The beer

-Budweiser is produced using barley malt, rice, water, hops and yeast.
+Budweiser is produced using malted barley, rice, water, hops and yeast.
 The brewing happens in seven steps: milling, mashing, straining, brew kettle, primary fermentation, beechwood lagering and finishing.
 It is lagered with beechwood chips in the aging vessel.
-While beechwood chips are used in the maturation tank, there is little to no flavor contribution from the wood, mainly because they are boiled in sodium bicarbonate (baking soda) for seven hours for the very purpose of removing any flavor from the wood.
+Because the beechwood chips are boiled in sodium bicarbonate (baking soda) for seven hours beforehand, there is little to no flavor contribution from the wood.

 The maturation tanks that Anheuser-Busch uses are horizontal, causing flocculation of yeast to occur much more quickly.
 Anheuser-Busch refers to this process as a secondary fermentation, with the idea being that the chips give the yeast more surface area to rest on.
 This is combined with a krausening procedure that re-introduces wort into the chip tank, reactivating the fermentation process.

 Placing beechwood chips at the bottom of the tank keeps the yeast in suspension longer, giving it more time to reabsorb and process green beer flavors such as acetaldehyde and diacetyl that Anheuser-Busch believes are off-flavors which detract from overall drinkability.

 Budweiser and Bud Light are sometimes advertised as vegan beers, in that their ingredients and conditioning do not use animal by-products.
 Some people object to the inclusion of genetically engineered rice and animal products used in the brewing process.
 In July 2006, Anheuser-Busch brewed a version of Budweiser with organic rice for sale in Mexico.
 It has yet to extend this practice to any other countries.